Maximizing profit in retail often hinges on mastering your ending inventory.

-- Cost of goods available for sale: Beginning inventory + cost of goods
+- Cost of goods available for sale: Cost of beginning inventory + cost of goods purchased

-- Cost of sales: Sales x cost-to-retail ratio
+- Cost of sales: Dollars earned from sales x cost-to-retail ratio

 From there, calculate ending inventory with this formula: Cost of goods available for sale - cost of sales = ending inventory.